bactopia/bactopia/docs/usage-complete.md

 ```
     ### For Procesessing Multiple Samples
     --fastqs STR            An input file containing the sample name and
-                                absolute paths to FASTQs to process
+                                absolute paths to FASTQ/FASTAs to process

     ### For Processing A Single Sample
     --R1 STR                First set of reads for paired end in compressed (gzip)